boldstar/realsimpleit/service/supportPortal.md

 ---
 title: Support Portal
 category: Managed
+excerpt: Our end user support services provides an integrated set of preventive
 ---

 Our end user support services provides an integrated set of preventive, self-enabled and assisted-support technologies.
 This will allow your users to reduce the number of help desk support requests, shorten the duration of help desk calls and improve the overall productivity and satisfaction of end users.